vincent-breysse/portfolio/README.md

 -------------------------------------------------------
 #### Oct 2019 – May 2020

-WhichCraft is a top down 3D action game we did during our 3rd year of studies.
+#### Top down 3D action game we did during our 3rd year of studies.
 For the most part, the project has been done remotely during the Covid-19 pandemic.

-- Technology : Unity/C#
-- Team : 6 programmers, 1-4 artists (Most of our artists left early in the project)
-- Target : PC
-- Time : 8 full-time weeks
-- Role : Generalist programmer

 ### Trailer
 [![Trailer](https://img.youtube.com/vi/FjbEneLxB-M/0.jpg)](https://www.youtube.com/watch?v=FjbEneLxB-M)